-This part, also called the Universal part, the transcendent Self, and the ground of being, as well as lots of other names (god, the divine, essence, etc.), gives us a sweet experience: it is pleasant to be there.
+This part, also called the Universal part, the transcendent Self, and the ground of being, as well as lots of other names (God, the divine, essence, etc.), gives us a sweet experience: it is pleasant to be there.

-I used to think the point was to try to bring this pleasant equanimity back into my life: if I were successful at it, I would start saying “oh, either way is good” or “oh, that’s ok if the project doesn’t happen, I’m learning so much…” and no matter what happened, life would be pleasant.
+I used to think the point was to try to bring this pleasant equanimity back into my life: if I were successful at it, I would start saying “oh, either way is good,” or “oh, that’s ok if the project doesn’t happen, I’m learning so much…” and no matter what happened, life would be pleasant.

-One of the reasons that the path to motherhood and beyond is so potent is that sometimes for the first time in our lives, we have a motivation to make positive choices that is stronger than the resistance our ego will always put up to change.
+One of the reasons that the path to motherhood and beyond is so potent is that sometimes for the first time in our lives, we have a motivation to make positive choices that are stronger than the resistance our ego will always put up to change.

-Of course, meditation only takes us so far.
+Of course, meditation for moms only takes us so far.
 We become more open to our intuition, our deepest intentions, our awareness – whether it’s deciding whether or not to have a doula, sensing its time to stop breastfeeding, or figuring out whether to sleep train.

 That’s where yoga comes in.
-If meditation makes us more aware of the right choice for us, yoga helps us actually stand strong in that choice even when it’s hard.
+If meditation makes us more aware of the right choice for us, yoga helps us actually stand strong in that choice, even when it’s hard.
 Yoga builds inner strength by inviting us to bring the steady, stable, earthy qualities from the feet into the core and root back down.
 We feel supported in our strong stance.